sjorsmallon/mallib/readme.md

 request the user to do so, and provide a different set of functions for this.

 # using the STL
-fFr now, I'm using the STL.
-For now, it saves me some pain dealing with heap allocations / memory management.
+It saves me some pain dealing with heap allocations / memory management.
 I do not have a solid concept on handling memory, or at least, I just don't know how to do it properly.
 So instead of doing a very bad job, I'm not doing a job at all. to be fair, I mostly use the containers of the STL, like `vector`, `map` and `string`. `string` is especially difficult, since I don't know what I want to do. most C APIs expect some sort of NTBS, but I don't like that.